pyros-projects/prompts-and-stuff/scripts/README.md

 - **Interactive AND automated** — Explore with prompts, script with flags
 - **Documented for future-me** — Who will have forgotten everything in 3 months

----

-## Contributing

-Have a useful script?
-PRs welcome.

-**Guidelines:**
-- Scripts should be self-contained with clear documentation
-- Include installation instructions for dependencies
-- Provide both interactive and command-line modes where applicable
-- Handle errors gracefully
-- Comment your code (future-you will thank present-you)